Q: Who is allowed to live at The House at Cornell Tech?

 A: There is no on-site parking available in the building.
 However, there is a municipal garage at the north end of the island where you may park vehicles for a daily or monthly rate.
 Click link to learn more about Motorgate Parking.
 There is also metered street parking around the island.

 In addition, there is convenient on-island transportation via the Red Bus shuttle which is a free service and can take you throughout the island.
-Service to Manhattan, Queens and beyond is available via the island’s subway station, Roosevelt Island Tram and MTA bus.
-Ferry service connecting Roosevelt Island to other boroughs is planned for spring 2017.
+Service to Manhattan, Queens and beyond is available via the island’s subway station, Roosevelt Island Tram, MTA bus and ferry service.

 Q: It says the apartments for students are furnished.
 Can I bring my own furniture instead?

-A: The apartments are fully furnished and furniture cannot be removed per the license agreement each renter signs.
+A: The apartments are fully furnished and furniture cannot be added or removed per the license agreement each renter signs.
+Specific furniture per apartment size is detailed when you double click on the floor plans on the Residence page.
 You may, of course, bring small furnishings and personal belongings which will fit within the space.
 It is recommended that you coordinate this with other occupants in shared apartments with space constraints in mind.
 Storage space for University-owned furniture and/or student’s personal belongings is not available.

 Q: What size bed will be in my apartment?

 A: The one bedroom apartments are furnished with a queen size bed and mattress.
-All other apartments, including studios, two-bedroom and three-bedroom units, are furnished with a full size bed and mattress.
+All other apartments, including studios, alcove studios, two-bedroom and three-bedroom units, are furnished with a full size bed and mattress.

 Q: Since my apartment comes with furniture, is there anything else I need to supply?

 A: All apartments come furnished with mattresses.
-Each resident will need to supply their own sheets, pillows, comforter/quilt/blanket, shower curtain, trash can(s), hangers, and kitchenware such as dishes, utensils, cookware, and glasses.
+Each resident will need to supply their own sheets, pillows, comforter/quilt/blanket, shower curtain (specifically size 72″ wide by 78″ long), trash can(s), hangers, and kitchenware such as dishes, utensils, cookware, and glasses.
 Small area rugs and any additional side lighting may be brought in, if desired.

 Q: What is the term of the annual licenses for apartments?

-A: The typical one year license agreement is from August 1 through July 15th.
+A: The one year license agreement is from August 1 through July 15th.
 The building requires a move out date of July 15th to allow for deep cleaning of the units and furnishings prior to new tenants’ arrival for the upcoming academic year.
 License terms cannot be prorated based on late move in or early move out schedules.
+Monthly or single semester rental is not an option.

 Q: Are utilities included in my rent?

-A: Water, Wifi throughout the building and in your apartment, and broadcast cable are included in the rent.
+A: Water, WiFi throughout the building and in your apartment, and broadcast cable are included in the rent.
 Use of the bike room and the fitness space are included in the rent as well.
-There is a laundry room in the building and residents will pay for their laundry.
+There is a laundry room in the building and residents pay for their laundry.
 Electricity is not included in the rent and will be billed by apartment to each occupant and due monthly.
-All appliances are energy efficient and we expect that the apartments will be highly efficient based on the passive house building features.
+All appliances are energy efficient and apartments are highly energy efficient as well based on the passive house building features.

 Q: How will my rent be billed?

-Q: If I am a PhD, Post doc student or a student in a two year masters program, and I am returning the next year, can my license agreement be for 12 months?
+Q: If I am a PhD student, postdoc or a masters student in a two year masters program, and I want to live in The House for the next academic year, can my license agreement be for 12 months?

-A: Yes, if you are able to commit to a second year of housing, there will be no interruption in your license from year one to year two.
+A: Yes, if you commit to a second year of housing, there will be no interruption in your license from year one to year two.

 Q: Is family housing available?